 The iShares Global Govt Bond UCITS ETF (the "Fund") is not sponsored, endorsed, sold or promoted by FTSE Fixed Income LLC or any of its affiliates ("FTSE").
 FTSE makes no representation or warranty, express or implied, to the owners or prospective owners of Shares of the Fund or any member of the public regarding the advisability of investing in securities generally or in the Fund particularly or the ability of the Fund to track the price and yield performance of the FTSE Group-of-Seven (G7) Government Bond Index or the ability of the FTSE Group-of-Seven (G7) Government Bond Index to track general bond market performance.
 FTSE's only relationship to BlackRock Advisors Institutional Trust Company, N.A. ("Licensee") is the licensing of certain information, data, trademarks and trade names of FTSE.
 The FTSE Group-of-Seven (G7) Government Bond Index (the "Index") is determined, composed and calculated by FTSE without regard to Licensee or the Fund.
-FTSE has no obligation to take the needs of Licensee or the owners or prospective owners of the Fund into consideration in determining, composing or calculating the Indexes.
-FTSE is not responsible for and has not participated in the determination of the prices and amount of the Shares to be issued by the Fund or the timing of the issuance or sale of the Shares to be issued by the Fund are to be converted into cash.
+FTSE has no obligation to take the needs of Licensee or the owners or prospective owners of the Fund into consideration in determination of the prices and amount of the Shares to be issued by the Fund or the timing of the issuance or sale of the Shares to be issued by the Fund are to be converted into cash.
 FTSE has no obligation or liability in connection with the administration, marketing or trading of the Fund.